WooCommerce Automated Emails: The Ultimate Guide To Boosting Profits With Automation

 Here's an example of a well-crafted cart abandonment email from Beardbrand:

-The above email appears if it's coming from the next door guy, Keith who happens to be a beard specialist.
+The above email appears as if it's coming from the next-door guy, Keith, who is a beard specialist.

 By the way, what a cool designation to have! 😉

-Here's another example from Birchbox - perhaps it's the second or third email in the sequence:
+Here's another example from Birchbox - perhaps it's the second or third email in the WooCommerce automated email sequence for abandoned carts:

 If they don't buy even after this, add them to your list of newsletter subscribers to keep in touch and send them regular promotional emails.

-A shipment check-in email is a follow-up email that asks the customers for their feedback about the shopping experience.
+A shipment check-in email is a follow-up email asking the customers for feedback about their shopping experience.

 Feedback emails are more personalized and encourage them to give an honest assessment - it may be positive or negative.
 It also shows that you're willing to move the needle if anything needs to improve.

-Here's an example of WooCommerce automated email from Moo:
+Here's an example of a WooCommerce automated email from Moo:

 The email is brimming with personality and is from a character - Little Moo, the print robot.
 It's a breath of fresh air to read automated emails like these - they’re rare in an inbox full of dull emails howling for sale.